There are quite a few myths about being single and No. 1 on the list is that all single people are dying to get married.

 Myth #6 is also a set of myths, this time including all the scare tactics told about single men.
 So listen up, all you single men!
 The myth-makers know who you are.
 You are horny, slovenly and irresponsible, and you are the scary criminals.
 Or, you are sexy, fastidious, frivolous, and gay.
 (And of course, they think that the gay part is a bad thing.)
 Notice how this parallels the catch-22 that was applied to single women.
 (Read more here.)

 Myth #7 is aimed at single parents.
 It is very simple.
 The myth says: Listen up, single parents, your kids are doomed!
 I know you”ve heard this one before.
 Try to raise children as a single parent, the myth insists, and those kids will end up as drug-addled juvenile delinquents having kids while they are still kids themselves.
-The myth-makers seem to think that kids raised by married gold kaufen world of warcraft parents have two loving parents, who have perfectly harmonious relationships with each other and with each of their kids, and who both lavish untold amounts of time and resources on those kids in a home free of conflict.
+The myth-makers seem to think that kids raised by married parents have two loving parents, who have perfectly harmonious relationships with each other and with each of their kids, and who both lavish untold amounts of time and resources on those kids in a home free of conflict.
 But “Leave It to Beaver” was a TV show; it wasn”t real!

 I”m a social scientist.
 I”ve read the journal articles that supposedly show that the kids of single parents are doomed.
 Some of the studies show no differences at all between the kids raised by single parents and those raised by married parents.
 Sometimes there is a difference, but it is nothing like what you have been led to believe.
 (Read more here.)